UCSB-CCS-CS/F13-CS1L/ProjectOverviews/christiandaley.md

 Goals for 10/10:

 * Clean up the menu screen a bit and make it look nicer
-* Begin implementing animations for "planets"
+* Begin implementing planets
+* The planets should be placed in such a way that no planets are overlapping and they are reasonably spread out